Xinyang Henan, China Travel Guide

 Most foreign nationals need a visa to enter mainland China.

 Common visa types: L Visa (Tourist), M Visa (Business), F Visa (Non-commercial), Z Visa (Work), X1/X2 Visa (Study).
-The application process involves submitting a form, passport, photo, and supporting documents to a Chinese Embassy or Consulate.
+The application process involves submitting a form, passport, photo, and supporting documents to of Chinese origin Embassy or Consulate.

-China holds 24, 72, and 144-hour visa-free transit policies for citizens of certain countries at specific ports, like Beijing, Shanghai, and Zhengzhou.
+China holds 24, 72, and 144-hour visa-free transit rules for citizens of certain countries at particular ports, like Beijing, Shanghai, and Zhengzhou.
 Xinyang Minggang Airport does not participate in this policy.
-A full visa will be needed if your itinerary includes a direct flight to Xinyang from outside China.
+A full visa is set to be needed if your itinerary includes a direct flight to Xinyang from outside China.

 With at least two blank visa pages.